lucasvolkmer/d2l-en-branch/chapter_preliminaries/probability.md

 Cada curva sólida corresponde a um dos seis valores do dado e dá nossa probabilidade estimada de que o dado aumente esse valor conforme avaliado após cada grupo de experimentos.
 A linha preta tracejada fornece a verdadeira probabilidade subjacente.
-À medida que obtemos mais dados conduzindo mais experimentos, as curvas sólidas de $ 6 $ convergem para a probabilidade verdadeira.
+À medida que obtemos mais dados conduzindo mais experimentos, as curvas sólidas de $6$ convergem para a probabilidade verdadeira.

-### Axioms of Probability Theory
+### Axiomas da Teoria de Probabilidade

 When dealing with the rolls of a die, we call the set $\mathcal{S} = \{1, 2, 3, 4, 5, 6\}$ the *sample space* or *outcome space*, where each element is an *outcome*.